textpattern/textpattern.github.io/themes/front-end-themes.md

   * . . .
 {:.list--files}

+When forms are used in a theme, all form files must have unique names — across core forms and any custom forms created — and core form names will never be changed from their defaults.
+Compound form names use underscores between words (e.g. <i>**custom_form_name**</i>) and the resulting template file name should match (i.e. <i>custom_form_name.txp</i>).
-If any of the form template files are missing in a theme package, Textpattern will automatically create them as empty files on first import of the theme.

-If the entire *forms* directory is missing, it will be created on the first import, including the form type subdirectories and the eight form template files indicated above with default template contents.
+If any of the form template files are missing in a theme package at import, Textpattern will automatically create them as empty files on first import of the theme.
+If the entire *forms* directory is missing, the full forms tree above will be created, and the eight form files will contain default Textpattern markup.

-Future version updates of the theme will not overwrite the added directories and form templates.
+Future version updates of the theme will not overwrite the added directories and form templates unless the updated theme provides these elements as changes.

 #### The *styles* directory

-The *styles* directory contains the stylesheet templates in the format of *.css* files.
-While using styles served from Textpattern’s database is optional,[^css] a theme package nevertheless must have the *styles* directory and the contained *default.css* file present.
+The optional *styles* directory contains the stylesheet file.
 If the file is missing in the *styles* directory of a theme package, Textpattern will automatically create it as an empty stylesheet on first import of the theme.

-If the *styles* directory is missing in a themes package, an empty directory with a blank *default.css* file will be created on the first import.

-The files will not be overwritten in future software updates.
+If the *styles* directory is missing, an empty directory with a blank *default.css* file will be created on the first import.
+The default files will not be overwritten in future updates of the theme unless the new theme version provides files by the same name.

-[^css]: For example, you could simply add a <link> in your `head` markup to a static stylesheet file on your server.

 ## Removing themes